Typhoon Soudelor: Meteorological history

 On July 28, 2015, the Joint Typhoon Warning Center (JTWC) began monitoring a tropical disturbance about 415 km north of Kwajalein Atoll in the Marshall Islands.
 The system featured a developing low level circulation accompanied by deep convection.
 Moving generally west under the influence of a subtropical ridge, the disturbance gradually organized amid favorable environmental conditions.
 A tropical upper tropospheric trough (TUTT) cell enhanced upper-level outflow, offsetting the negative effects of moderate wind shear; high sea surface temperatures and ocean heat content provided ample energy for further development.
 At 14:30 UTC on July 29, the JTWC issued a Tropical Cyclone Formation Alert for the system.
 Several hours later, the Japan Meteorological Agency (JMA) began monitoring the system as a weak tropical depression; the agency began full advisories on the system at 00:00 UTC on July 30.
 The JTWC followed suit later that day, designating the system as Tropical Depression 13W.
-The cyclone achieved tropical storm intensity by 12:00 UTC, at which time it was assigned the name Soudelor, a title of legendary rulers in the Pohnpeian language.
+The cyclone achieved tropical storm intensity by 12:00 UTC, at which time it was assigned the name Soudelor.
 A central dense overcast developed over the circulation center shortly thereafter.